 |

-side of the street before Ploschad Aleksandra Nevskogo.
+side of the street before Ploschad Alexsandra Nevskogo.
 (The adjacent

 smaller building on the right is No.190 - Russian logic!)